Ramsey Quantifiers over Automatic Structures: Complexity and Applications to Verification: Conclusion and Future Works

 Finally, we define the relation

 for all $i \in [1,k]$.
 Then $s_0 \in \rec(L_1,\dots,L_k)[R]$ if and only if

 is valid where

-Note that the NFAs for $R_i$, $R_{i,j}$, and $R_{s_0,i}$ can be easily constructed in polynomial time.
-Hence, the product automaton $\A'$ that recognizes $R'$ can be constructed in $\PSPACE$.
+Note that the product automaton $\A'$ that recognizes $R'$ can be constructed in polynomial space.
 By \cref{thm:word-ramsey} validity of the first disjunct of $\varphi$ can be checked in nondeterministic logspace given $\A'$.
 It is easy to see that validity of the second disjunct of $\varphi$ can also be checked in nondeterministic logspace given $\A'$.
 This yields a $\PSPACE$-algorithm in total. \end{proof}

 \begin{proposition} Recurrent reachability with generalized Büchi condition is decidable in exponential time over trees. \end{proposition} \begin{proof} We proceed similarly to the word case but we use ATAs to avoid the exponential blow-up for the product automaton.
 Let the relation $R \subseteq \T_\Sigma \times \T_\Sigma$ be given by an ATA $\A = (Q,\Sigma_\bot^2,\delta,q_0)$, the languages $L_1,\dots,L_k \subseteq \T_\Sigma$ be given by ATAs $\A_i = (Q_i,\Sigma,\delta_i,q_0^i)$ for all $i \in [1,k]$, and $s_0 \in \T_\Sigma$ be the initial tree.
 Note that we may assume that the relation and the languages are given by alternating automata since an NTA can be easily converted into an ATA in polynomial time.
 Let $r := \max\{\rk(a) \mid a \in \Sigma\}$ and $\Omega := \Sigma_\bot \cup \{\#_i \mid 0 \le i \le r\}$ be a new ranked alphabet with $\rk(a) := 1$ for all $a \in \Sigma_\bot$ and $\rk(\#_i) := i$ for all $i \in [1,r]$.
 For trees $t_1,\dots,t_n \in \T_\Sigma$ we define $p(t_1,\dots,t_n) \in \T_\Omega$ to be the tree $t_1 \otimes \dots \otimes t_n$ where each node labeled with $(a_1,\dots,a_n) \in \Sigma_\bot^n$ is replaced by a path $a_1(a_2(\dots a_n(\#_m)\dots))$ where $m := \max\{\rk(a_i) \mid 1 \le i \le n\}$.